aosabook/500lines/data-store/data-store.markdown

 and atomically moving it over the old one).

-DBDB could be enhanced to add a compaction feature, but it is left as an exercise for the reader.
+DBDB could be enhanced to add a compaction feature, but it is left as an exercise for the reader[^bonus].

-[Footnote]: Bonus feature:
-Can you guarantee that the compacted tree structure is balanced?
+[^bonus]: Bonus feature: Can you guarantee that the compacted tree structure is balanced?
 This helps maintain performance over time.

 ## The Architecture of DBDB